Chondria/SiB/docs/from-transaction-to-block.md

 ### Signed extrinsics

-Also called *Signed transactions* are the commonest form of a substrate extrinsic. hey are generally used to make RPC requests to a chain and must contain the following:
+Also called *Signed transactions* are the commonest form of a substrate extrinsic.
+They are generally used to make RPC requests to a chain and must contain the
+following:

-- he signature of the account sending the inbound request to the runtime using the sender's private key.
+- A signature from the account sending the inbound request to the runtime using the sender's private key.
 - sufficient *balance* in the sender's account to pay for the transaction fee.